Distance and regional study

 Your space, your time

 If you would like to study our intial teacher education qualifications by distance you will need to reside in Aotearoa New Zealand.
-You will typically need to attend on-site intensives in Ōtautahi Christchurch, one of which is an on-site intensive at the beginning of the programme, undertake a community engagement course, as well as attend professional practice placements in schools in Aotearoa New Zealand.
+You will need to attend on-site intensives in Ōtautahi Christchurch, one of which is an on-site intensive at the beginning of the programme, as well as attend professional practice placements in schools in Aotearoa New Zealand.
 If you are enrolled at the Whakatū Nelson and Rotorua ITE Hapori campuses, you will complete a blended model of online and face-to face courses.

 Programmes you can study via distance